 Neodymium magnets are unlike other magnets in property.
-These are the strongest permanent magnets and therefore pose greater risk when handled.
-Neodymium magnets which are larger than a few centimeters are strong enough to cause injuries to body parts when pinched between two magnets.
-Furthermore the greater force exerted by neodymium magnets can be hazardous to mechanical and electronic devices.
-Consequently the relevant safety precautions must be taken when coming into contact with neodymium magnets, with particular attention needed to the large neodymium magnets.
+These are the strongest permanent magnets and therefore pose a greater risk when handled.
+Large neodymium magnets that are larger than a few centimeters are strong enough to cause injuries to body parts when pinched between two magnets.
+Furthermore, the greater force exerted by neodymium magnets can be hazardous to mechanical and electronic devices.
+Consequently, the relevant safety precautions must be taken when coming into contact with neodymium magnets, with particular attention needed to the large neodymium magnets.
 This article will highlight some of these possible safety precautions.

 Remove any metal items from your pockets, such as keys or pocket knives, before handling magnets with a pulling force of more than a few pounds.
 In addition leave your wallet in a safe place, as neodymium magnets can erase data from credit cards.
 Furthermore set aside your cell phone or MP3 player.
 Coins are safe, since they’re not strongly affected by magnetic fields.

-Personal protective equipment, such as lab goggles, is a must for anyone within a few feet of a strong neodymium magnet.
+Personal protective equipment, such as lab goggles, is a must for anyone within a few feet of strong & large neodymium magnets.
 These will protect your eyes in case a magnet shatters.
 Consider wearing gloves to protect your fingers from metal objects forcibly drawn to the magnet.

 Keep electronic equipment at a safe distance